jbuchermn/newm/README.md

 ### Using newm for login

 This setup depends on [greetd](https://git.sr.ht/~kennylevinsen/greetd).
-Make sure to install newm as well as pywm in a way in which the greeter-user has access, i.e. either form the AUR, or e.g.:
+Make sure to install newm as well as pywm and a newm panel in a way in which the greeter-user has access, i.e. either form the AUR, or e.g.:

 ``` sh
 sudo pip3 install git+https://github.com/jbuchermn/pywm